 “Local herbal apothecary where we go for all things wellness and plant magic.
 Sometimes it feels like a meditation to go pick our herbal goodies,” says Lopez and Ortega.

-Explore the rest of our Apple Guides to find more curated lists that highlight the favorite local businesses of Latinx business owners in Los Angeles, Seattle, and New York.
+Enjoy these favorite local San Francisco businesses and then explore the rest of our Apple Guides to find more curated lists that highlight the favorite local businesses of Latinx business owners in Los Angeles, Seattle, and New York.